 There are three major components to the Z64 Engine that are important to speedrunners: Scenes, Rooms (sometimes referred as maps), and Actors.

-Only a single scene can be loaded at a time.
-Scenes can contain anywhere between 1 to 32 rooms, though the biggest dungeon (Spirit Temple) only has 29 rooms.
+Only a single scene can be loaded at one time.
+Scenes can contain anywhere from 1 to 32 rooms, though the largest dungeon (Spirit Temple) in the game only has 29 rooms.

 To illustrate, Kokiri Forest is broken down into three rooms:

 Scenes contain a collision mesh that provides the collision data for every map in the scene.
 This mesh is always loaded while the scene is loaded, making it possible to walk inside the "unloaded" rooms without falling through.